-20 Peru Handicrafts to Buy and Sell from 20 regions of Peru
+20 Peru Handicrafts to Buy and Sell From 20 Regions of Peru

-Scott Smith Sep 25, 2023
+Scott Smith Sep 29, 2023

-22 People Read
+169 People Read

 Peru, a country steeped in history and diverse cultures, boasts a remarkable tradition of craftsmanship that spans its various regions.
-From the highlands of Cusco to the coastal cities of Lima and the lush Amazon rainforest, Peru's artisans produce an array of exquisite items that reflect their heritage and creativity.
-In this blog post, we'll journey through 20 different craft items from 20 different regions in Peru, incorporating the long-tail keywords that can help you find these treasures online.
+From the highlands of Cusco to the coastal cities of Lima and the lush Amazon rainforest, Peru's artisans produce an array of exquisite items that reflect their centuries-old Indigenous heritage and creativity.

 1. Cusco (Southern Highlands): Alpaca Wool Textiles